amiedemmel/Photo_Editor/README.md

 The photos are numbered by the number of eigenvalues/vectors used to reconstruct the photo matrix in svd.

 The original photo had over 1000 eigenvalue/vectors for  L*L'

+The main script to accomplish this is the mash.m script.

+block.m and switcher.m represent futher ideas on photo manipulation